SaschaWedler/bash-scripts/README.md

 # bash-scripts
-This is a collection of /bin/bash scripts to ease the development of Linux applications.
+This is a collection of bash scripts to ease the development of Linux applications.